 A winner of the Nobel doesn’t believe in Libra

 He is also saying that Facebook has been earning distrust in recent years that took the banking sector much longer to achieve.
-Also, he fears that Libra crypto can possibly be a host to a shadow economy.
+Also, he fears that the crypto can possibly be a host to a shadow economy.

-First signs of Libra crypto delay
+First signs of the crypto are delayed

 The first sign of the delay is when over 30 advocacy groups have requested that the Congress and regulators implement an official moratorium on Libra’s development; according to the letter published on July 2nd.